-The provided studies investigate the above mentioned key parameter.
+Studies i) and ii) investigate the above mentioned key parameter.
 Therefore, they provide information that would contribute to the conclusion on this key parameter.

-However, the reliability of the sources of information i) iv) is significantly affected by the deficiencies identified in Section 3 of the Appendix on Reasons common to several requests.
+However, the reliability of the sources of information i)-iii) is significantly affected by the deficiencies identified in Section 3 of the Appendix on Reasons common to several requests.